asvny/flipper/readme.md

 The code flows **MVC** pattern.
 The app uses a namespace named ** Flipper** which has the views, model and controller.
 There is a additional section **template** which holds the DOM structure required for each screen.

+## Controller

+Responsible for the connecting model and view

+## Templates

+It has the DOM structure for the all the screens built using the DOM builder

+## Model

+It has the whole state of the app in a single object.
+It has complex objects and arrays nested within each other.

+## View

+It is responsible for click handlers and changes the model state based on the gameplay and navigates the user to appropriate screen

+## Utils

+Simple reusuable functionality for the app

+# Author

+Annamalai